 I have helped many of my students start a blog on Pinterest, and you can use my step-by-step tutorial on how to start a blog here.
 It’s super affordable, as low as $2.95 USD per month when you sign up for the annual plan and invest an upfront amount of only $36 USD!
 You can snatch this special discount in my Bluehost tutorial here.

-I also have my FREE 7-day e-mail course that will teach total beginners, like you, how to start a profitable blog and use Pinterest to gain tons of readers and followers.
+I offer my FREE 7-day e-mail course that will teach total beginners, like you, how to start a profitable blog and use Pinterest to gain tons of readers and followers.
 This is the course I wish I had when I started using Pinterest for my blog.

 Step 2: Set Up Your Blog the Right Way (Building a Solid Foundation For Your Blog)